sowmyathogiti/Healthify/Contributions/Vineetha/README.md

 - I have updated the Acceptance criteria.
 [Commit](https://github.com/sowmyathogiti/Healthify-NWMSU/commit/11d271cab483a66653c864c2ace1f25505896b91)
 - We have sent an [invitation](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/Invitation%20to%20Dr.Beemer) to our client Dr.Beemer to attend our app Healthify-NWMSU development presentation.

+### Half Day 4:

+- I have given presentation to the Client and demonstrated how we have developed our application and displayed the designed UI sketches.
+- Added Client Thank you [mail](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/Client%20Thank%20You%20mail) to our repo.

 ### [Vineetha's Total Commits](https://github.com/sowmyathogiti/Healthify-NWMSU/commits?author=vineetha1996)

 ### Meetings: